tbreuss/local-dev/README.md

 Check that everything works as expected.

 Open `http://whoami.test` with your favorite browser.
-You should see something like this:
+You should see something like:

 ~~~text
 Hostname: 7c29d434f709